 Cannabidiol (CBD) and Your Brain

 In recent years, CBD or Cannabidiol has become a very popular dietary supplement.
-Not only is it being reported on in the media but among our clients at Murray Avenue Apothecary it has become a staple on their journey to health and wellness.
+Not only is it being reported on in the media but among our clients at Murray Avenue Apothecary it has become an indispensable part of their health.

 Many of our clients are using CBD as a supplement to manage their mental and emotional health.
 One our clients wrote,